METEORITES – A Journey Through Time and Space

 The exhibition also takes a look at the origin of meteorites and their journey to Earth.
 In this section, visitors can look forward to the fascinating experience of touching one of the rare meteorites from Mars, thereby gaining a close encounter with the universe.
 The final level of the exhibition addresses the scientific value of meteorites.
 Almost all meteorites are older than Earth.
 Research into them is not dissimilar to space expeditions and astronomical observations.

 Aiming to Increase Interest in Science

 This is the first time the many different ways of regarding these rocks from heaven are being presented in a Danish context.
 The Natural History Museum of Denmark also has high ambitions for this exhibition.
 They want it to increase the interest of children and young people in science – one of the Museum’s most important values.
 The new exhibition will not only inspire, but also show how we can learn more about the origin and composition of life, and emphasise the role that major meteorite impacts have played in the history of life on Earth.
-In one instance at least, an impact led to global mass extinction, when the dinosaurs disappeared from the face of the earth 66 million years ago.

 Peter C. Kjærgaard (Director of the Museum) elaborates:

 “At the Natural History Museum of Denmark, we tackle a wide range of the most important issues of our time, including sustainability, climate change and biodiversity.
 The meteorite exhibition will provide surprising ways of looking at this narrative, underpinning the museum’s mission to create positive change for life on Earth.
 We expect the exhibition to attract a wide range of people.”